wbolster/cardinality/doc/index.rst

 .. note::

-   These functions (at least partly) consume the iterable that is passed to it, so don't expect the passed iterables to be useful afterwards.
+   Each function (at least partially) consume the iterable that is passed to it, so don't expect the passed iterables to be useful afterwards.

 API